olivetha/web_project_around/README.md

 - **Keyboard Events:** New event listeners have been added to enable the user to close popup windows with the Esc key or by clicking anywhere outside the page.

 - **Form Validation:** I added instant form validation script to allow a higher level of control and flexibility.
 Forms are one of the main ways our users interact with our website, and instant validation is much more intuitive to use because it is easier and more enjoyable for our users to interact with.
 I understood that creating a form involves much more than simply programming and sending it to the server.
 To make it clear and user-friendly, it was necessary to program the validation in a clear and intuitive way.

+- **Object-Oriented Programming (OOP):** This project marked a significant milestone in my development journey as I incorporated Object-Oriented Programming principles.
+These principles allowed me to design this code in a more modular and structured way, promoting code reusability and maintainability.
+With a focus on encapsulation, inheritance, polymorphism, and abstraction, we enhanced the overall organization and efficiency of the codebase.

 ## Access the Page